 To Cite or Not to Cite?
 Part 1 of 5

-**To receive credit for completing this tutorial you must complete the online assessment provided by your instructor.**
+**To receive credit for completing this portion of the tutorial you must fill out the form on page 9.**

 Plagiarism is using someone else's words, ideas, pictures or other original content without acknowledgment.

 Students often think that it is not a big deal to

 without acknowledging the source of the words, picture or idea.